October 2025 News

 What a beautiful day today for the 56th annual Migration Festival parade in Kingsville!

 It was great to see so many new and familiar faces along the way, as well all the fur-friends!
+Thank you to all the organizers and volunteers who helped make this event possible!

-Protect Canadian Auto Workers | Oct 17, 2025
+Canadians deserve answers | Oct 17, 2025

 Thousands of Stellantis auto workers recently received news that Jeep production will move from Brampton to the United States — despite billions in federal subsidies meant to keep those jobs here in Canada.